brendenriggs/GottaSlackEmAll/README.md

  Open notifier.py
 Replace "YOUR SLACK API TOKEN HERE" with your slack api token.
 Duh.
  Then scroll down to the bottom and replace where it says "#YOUR CHANNEL NAME HERE"  with the channel that you want the notifications to go to.
 Keep the # before the name.
-This channel has to be exist within the slack team that the API token was generated from.
+This channel has to exist within the slack team that the API token was generated from.

 ##Catch 'em All!!